 If you’re hoping to increase revenue from new clients, but you spend all of your time designing and developing offers for your existing clients, your strategy is not aligned with your vision.

 If you’re hoping to build muscle, but all of your workouts are cardio-centered, you will end up lean instead of jacked.

 Strategy is my superpower.
 I’ve been working with businesses and people since 2015, helping them strategize the most effective ways to achieve their most important goals.
 If you struggle with this, reach out.

 - What are the key results that will bring me closer to that objective?

 - What are the key actions I need to take to make those key results a reality?

 Taking time to think strategically about your goals is essential to seeing success.

 If you’re finding this mid year goals check in advice valuable, download our Mid-Year Business Review for CEOs, you’ll get over 30 thoughtful prompts to help you reevaluate the goals you made at the beginning of the year, so that you can refocus and finish this year strong!
 And the best part, it’s free (for now)!

 We’d love to have you become part of the hundreds of people changing their lives with us one goal at a time!

 Are you tracking the right numbers?
-The metrics we look at on a daily, weekly, or monthly basis drive our actions, at least subconsciously.
+In order to do a successful mid year goals check in we need to look at metrics on a daily, weekly, or monthly basis drive our actions, at least subconsciously.
 Have you developed a set of leading and lagging indicators that give you visibility as to whether you are on the right track or not?